Cuba harasses, detains activists on eve of planned protest

 Journalists who drove to García Aguilera’s apartment building on Sunday morning were driven away by pro-government demonstrators, the playwright said.
 Several hours later, he appeared at his window, brandishing a white rose, according to reporters at the scene.
 At one point, he flashed a sign reading: “My house is blocked.”
 That’s when people on the roof unfurled giant Cuban flags that cascaded down the side of the three-story building, cutting him off from view.

-U.S. Secretary of State Antony J. Blinken on Sunday condemned Cuba’s “intimidation tactics.”
+U.S. Secretary of State Antony Blinken on Sunday condemned Cuba’s “intimidation tactics.”

 “We call on the Cuban government to respect Cubans’ rights, by allowing them to peacefully assemble and use their voices without fear of government reprisal or violence, and by keeping Internet and telecommunication lines open,” he said in a statement.